mark-me/mark-me.github.io/_pages/tutorials/time-series-forecasting/time-series-forecasting.md

 random walk because at time tt the process is where it was at time t−1 plus a completely random movement.
 For a random walk with drift, a constant is added to the model and will cause the random walk to drift in the direction (positve or negative) of the drift.

+## Sampling frequency

+The _start_ and _end_ functions return the time index of the first and last observations, respectively.
+The _time_ function calculates a vector of time indices, with one element for each time index on which the series was observed.

+The deltat() function returns the fixed time interval between observations and the frequency() function returns the number of observations per unit time.
+Finally, the cycle() function returns the position in the cycle of each observation.

 # Diffent time series models

 MA or Moving Average models